Mohamed-Abobakr20/Sales-Data-For-An-Offline-Store/README.md

 ## Data Cleaning
 - Verified correct data types
-- Removed duplicates in customer, product, and salesperson records
+- Removed duplicates.
-- Standardized region, gender, and age group values
-- Created key calculated columns and measures in Power BI:
+- Created key calculated columns and measures in Power BI
-  - Total_Sales
-  - Total Revenue
-  - Total_Cost
-  - Profit
-  - Sales by Salesperson
-  - % Target Achieved

-## Exploratory Data Analysis (EDA)
-- Total revenue: $ 1.93M
-- Highest-spending customer group: Age 26–35
-- Top-selling product category: Toys
-- Most profitable region: East
+- Using star model to make relations
+- Using merging concepts to get the data from other tables

 ## Visualizations
-The analysis was split across 3 main dashboards in Power BI:
+- The analysis was split across 4 main dashboards in Power BI
-- Sales Overview Dashboard
-- Product & Customer Insights Dashboard
-- Sales Team Performance Dashboard
+- Each dashboard contains answers for some questions.

-## Insights
+## Things I learned
-- Sales are high in March and May (2025) ,Augest (2024) and very low in July (2024 - 2025).
-- Regions are closed in sales but East region generates the most revenue and profit.
-- Toys category is high in sales, and you should take care of your stock.
-- Age group 26 - 35 spend more comparing to others.
-- Females and males are very close in sales which is very interesting because females do shopping more than males.
-- Ultra book 12 is highest product in sales and max shirt 15 is the lowest.
-- Half of your salesperson didn't achieve the tagret and you should care about that and know the problems they faces.
-- David Klien is the top-performing salesperson, you can reward him.
+- Creating two slicers for two different periods to compare.
+- Make slicers related to each other.